orille/Projet-C-Automate/README.md

 For this project, it was necessary to divide the code into three distinct files: main.c, fsm.c (containing the definitions of functions), and fsm.h (its header file containing the prototypes of the fsm functions).

+We tried to introduce automated tests for each commit on the main branch of our repository using a feature integrated into GitHub: .github/workflows/c-cpp.yml.

 Used links:
 https://www.cprogramming.com/tutorial/c/lesson6.html
 https://www.cprogramming.com/tutorial/c/lesson7.html